Feeling overwhelmed by trade changes + what they mean for your brand? We're here to help!

 • Many merchants leverage 3PLs in Mexico and Canada to receive shipments from China, process abroad, and then ship parcel packages to the U.S.

 • The de minimis exemption allowed brands to ship packages valued <$800 and not pay duties.
-This is currently still in effect but brands should prepare for it to change.
+This will be removed for all shipments from China and Hong King beginning on May 2.

 • A flat tariff of 25% may be applied to all Country of Origin Mexico or Canada products, or products simply imported from Mexico or Canada.
 Based on the sale price and not the cost of goods.
 (White House paused this tariff on 3/6 for goods compliant with the USMCA)